Slideshow image

 Functions of a backbone

-A backbone is also known as a spine, or more technically, a vertebral column.
+A backbone is also known as a spine or, more technically, a vertebral column.
 It is a bony skeletal structure found in vertebrates.[2]

-• Structural rigidity;
+• structural rigidity;

-• Muscle attachment points; and,
+• muscle attachment points; and,

-• Channels the central nervous system.
+• a channel for the central nervous system.

 The Bible’s backbone

 For instance, we read the history of an incident in David’s life (e.g., 2 Samuel 11-12); we gain insight into the turmoil of his heart during this episode in Psalm 51.
-We follow the sordid historical events of Israel’s unfaithfulness through 2 Kings; we discern God’s heart and responses to those same events through the lenses of Jeremiah, Ezekiel, and others.
+We follow the sordid historical events of Israel’s unfaithfulness through 2 Kings; we discern God’s heart and responses to those events through the lenses of Jeremiah, Ezekiel, and others.

-Mapping the Bible’s backbone
+Mapping the Bible’s Backbone

 Four recommendations